The Complete Oral GLP-1 Guide: Every Pill, Tablet & Drop Compared

 For FDA-approved drugs, the starter dose of the Wegovy pill (1.5 mg) and Foundayo (0.8 mg) are both priced at $149/month self-pay through manufacturer direct programs.
 With commercial insurance and savings programs, both can come down to around $25/month for eligible patients.

-For compounded oral GLP-1s, the cheapest published rates are around $147–$199/mo depending on provider and format.
+For compounded oral GLP-1s, the cheapest published rates are around $147–$169/mo depending on provider and format (Wellorithm and MadeMed sublingual sema, respectively).
 Just remember: compounded is not FDA-approved, and at these starter-dose price points the FDA-approved pill is essentially at parity.

 That's a conversation for you and your prescribing clinician, but a few considerations: if you're currently on Zepbound (tirzepatide) and losing weight well, switching to an oral semaglutide product would likely mean giving up some efficacy.
 If you're on Wegovy injection and tolerating it, switching to the Wegovy pill is a comparable-efficacy option at potentially lower cost.